 I have this sleeping bag on trial from the local retailer to give him my feedback on its suitability for Australian conditions.
-First off it weighs very little and takes up a minimum of space. the shell is very breathable and the loft is phenomenal for its weight.
-WM say it lost to 4 inches but I measured it at 4.5.
+First off, it weighs very little and takes up a minimum of space.
+The shell is very breathable and the loft is phenomenal for its weight.
+WM say it lofts to 4 inches, but I measured it at 4.5.

 As a foot-sack the zipper is redundant and if WM ever wanted to make a dedicated half bag all they need to do is shorten this bag a touch and remove the zipper.

 (4-Year Update below)

 - Breathability of the shell fabric